-Following the close of the comment period on the Draft EIS, OEA will issue a Final EIS that considers and responds to all substantive comments received on the Draft EIS.
-The Board will then issue a final decision based on the Draft EIS and Final EIS and all public and agency comments in the public record for this proceeding.
+Following the close of the comment period on the Draft EIS on February 12, 2021, OEA issuedwill issue athis Final EIS that considers and responds to all substantive comments received on the Draft EIS.
+Changes made to the Draft EIS appear in blue in the Final EIS.
+The Board will nowthen issue a final decision based on the Draft EIS and Final EIS and all public and agency comments in the public record for this proceeding.
 The Board's final decision will address the transportation merits of the proposed project and the entire environmental record.
 That final decision will take one of three actions: authorize the Coalition's proposal, deny it, or authorize it with mitigation conditions, including environmental conditions.